 Related Article: Coronavirus Impact On Los Angeles Housing Market

 Los Angeles Housing Market Report Before COVID-19 Hit The Country

 The real estate market in Los Angeles faces some economic uncertainty and some analysts feel that there will be a mild recession in 2020 that will result from a drop in housing price while others feel the home prices will stay moderate.
-However, the declining mortgage rates in Los Angeles may be exactly which is required to offset this.
-These lower rates are moving to a stronger rental market in Los Angeles.
-This high demand is likely to increase the median rent prices in LA.
+However, the declining mortgage rates in Los Angeles may be exactly what is required to offset this.
+These lower mortgage rates are moving to a stronger rental market in Los Angeles.
+This rising rental demand is likely to increase the median rent prices in LA.
 For home prices, the projected real estate market outlook is showing home sales to be flattened.
-RTI Properties real estate analysts predict for Los Angeles Housing Market Forecast 2020, although there is a restraint on home sales prices over the next year, still, there is an increase of approximately 0.8 percent, which is more than the previous year.
+RTI Properties real estate analysts predict for Los Angeles Housing Market Forecast 2020, although there would be a restraint on home sales prices over the next year, still, there is an increase of approximately 0.8 percent, which is more than the previous year.

 In the U.S., there are many popular states that are booming in the housing market spectrum.
 However, California is definitely one of the hottest and most profitable markets in the entire country.
 Big cities, such as Los Angeles (the second-largest city in the nation), have unpredictable housing markets that seem to change with the seasons.
 There are many questions arising in the mind of buyers looking for real estate property in Los Angeles such as, what price range to consider, what kind of homes to buy, when is the best time to buy and how to obtain a loan.